How to get a Police Clearance Certificate While Abroad? (Guides for Filipinos and OFWs)

 PNP(Philippines National Police):

 If you need PNP/National police clearance, the PNP issues this certificate.
+This process is entirely online.

 Philippines Embassy or Consulate: